JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 To get started writing a plugin for TeamCity, set up the plugin development environment.

 1. Download and install OpenJDK 8 (e.g. by [AdoptOpenJDK](https://adoptopenjdk.net/)).
 Set the [JAVA_HOME](http://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/index.html) environment variable on your system.
-Java 1.8 is required, the 32\-bit version is recommended, the 64\-bit version [can be used](https://www.jetbrains.com/help/teamcity/?installing-and-configuring-the-teamcity-server).
+Java 1.8 is required, the 32-bit version is recommended, the 64-bit version [can be used](https://www.jetbrains.com/help/teamcity/?installing-and-configuring-the-teamcity-server).
 2. Download and install [TeamCity](https://www.jetbrains.com/teamcity/download/) on your development machine.
 Since you are going to use this machine to test your plugin, it is recommended that this TeamCity server is of the same version as your production server.
 We are using TeamCity 10 installed on Windows in our setup.
-3. Download and install a Java IDE; we are using [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download/), which has a built\-in Maven integration.
+3. Download and install a Java IDE; we are using [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download/), which has a built-in Maven integration.
 4. Download and install [Apache Maven](http://maven.apache.org/download.cgi).
 Maven 3.2.x is recommended.
 Set the M2\_HOME environment variable.
 Run `mvn -version` to verify your setup.
 We are using Maven 3.2.5. in our setup.

 ## Step 2.
 Generate a Maven project

 We'll generate a Maven project [from an archetype](developing-plugins-using-maven.md) residing in the JetBrains Maven repository.
-Executing the following command will produce a project for a server\-side\-only plugin.
+Executing the following command will produce a project for a server-side-only plugin.

 You will be asked to enter the Maven `groudId`, `artifactId`, `version`, `package name` and `teamcityVersion` for your plugin.